Elon Musk: Tesla to build car and battery factory in 'Berlin area' | DW | 12.11.2019

 The outlets cited the statement by Tesla founder and CEO Elon Musk who is visiting Berlin for the annual Goldene Lenkrad (Golden Steering Wheel) automotive awards organized by car magazine Autobild, an offshoot of the daily Bild.

-According to Bild, Musk said the area would be built near the construction site of the unfinished Berlin airport.
+According to Bild, Musk said the factory would be built near the construction site of the unfinished Berlin airport.

-Musk also said that Tesla would be opening a design and engineering center in Berln, reported the Electrek magazine, one of the leading publications specializing in E-mobility.
+Musk also said that Tesla would be opening a design and engineering center in Berlin, reported the Electrek magazine, one of the leading publications specializing in E-mobility.
+They also cited Musk as saying that the factory would be built in "Berlin area."

 Read more (from 2018): Wooing Tesla: Eastern Germans vie for Elon Musk's attention